Explore: Healthcare

 Qualifications

 Entry varies from employer to employer.
-Entrants usually possess GCSEs/S grades, an appropriate BTEC/SQA award or a GNVQ/GSVQ.
+Entrants usually possess a degree, although entry is also possible with A-Levels, GCSEs/S grades, an appropriate BTEC/SQA award or HNC/HND.
 Professional qualifications, NVQs/SVQs at various levels, and apprenticeships are available in some areas of work.
 Good eyesight, and in some cases, normal colour vision are also required.

 Tasks

-• Grows cultures of bacteria and viruses, prepares tissue sections and other organic and inorganic material for examination and stains and fixes slides for microscope work;
+• Prepares organic and inorganic material for examination and stains and fixes slides for microscope work

 Employment by region